pointfreeco/pointfreeco/Sources/Transcripts/Resources/TODO/Episode-66.md

 .presentation(<#Binding<Identifiable?>#>, alert: <#(Identifiable) -> Alert#>)
 ```

-!> [correction]: This episode was recorded with Xcode 11 beta 3, and a change has been made to the presentation APIs in beta 4 and later versions of Xcode.
+> Correction: This episode was recorded with Xcode 11 beta 3, and a change has been made to the presentation APIs in beta 4 and later versions of Xcode.
 The above APIs have been renamed to `alert(isPresented:content:)` and `alert(item:content:)`.

 @T(00:14:47)
 We can either provide a `Binding` of a boolean value such that whenever the binding turns to `true` the alert is shown and when it's `false` it is dismissed, or we can provide a `Binding` of an optional such that when a value is present the alert is shown and when it is `nil` the alert is dismissed.